malimsZen/Spice/README.md

-I’ll start out by creating an order function then class which define the object's characteristics:
+I’ll start out by creating an order class which define the object's attributes and method(behaviour):

 ```python
 def Order():